ecorradini/CoST-GFormer/README.md

 python -m cost_gformer.train_gtfs PATH_TO_STATIC_FEED [PATH_TO_REALTIME_FEED] [PATH_TO_VEHICLE_FEED]
 ```

+Snapshot times throughout the library are expressed in seconds past midnight.
+For example `08:00` would be represented as `8 * 3600`.

 Crowding prediction requires that edge occupancy values are available.
 These
 can be obtained from vehicle position feeds or supplied through a custom data
 loader.